San Francisco Day School

 San Francisco Day School (SFDS or SF Day) is a private, co-educational day school for kindergarten through 8th grade in San Francisco, California, established 1981.
 Accordingly, SFDS is a highly competitive feeder school academically preparing students for boarding schools and other specialized high schools.

 Overview

 The school serves 421 students from K-8 under current Head of School, Dr. Racheal Adriko (who joined in August 2023).
 SFDS is one of (if not) the only private, nonsectarian schools in the city to not require language immersion or specialty-focused student body, for a well-rounded education and student life.

 Academics

-Students in grades 3-8 take the annual Educational Records Bureau (ERB) Comprehensive Testing Program (CTP) for individual, class, and national comparison, then the SSAT as a feeder school for high school admissions.
+Students in grades 3-8 take the annual Educational Records Bureau (ERB) Comprehensive Testing Program (CTP) for individual, class, and national comparison, then some take the SSAT as a feeder school for high school admissions to schools who require it.

 Service learning

 Since 1993, SFDS has served as the Breakthrough Collaborative San Francisco partner, helping under-served community students with application-based, tuition-free academic enrichment and a pathway to college (90% being first-generation college students).
 The school, students, and parents donate funding, time, and physical resources to tackle educational inequality.